Kuwait Petroleum Corporation: Subsidiaries

+Environmental concerns

+In March 2023 Kuwait Oil Company (KOC), a subsidiary of the state-owned Kuwait Petroleum Corporation, declared a “state of emergency” after an oil spill on land in the west of the country.

 KIPIC

-Kuwait Integrated Petrochemical Industries Company (KIPIC) was established on 18 October 2016 as a new Subsidiary to Kuwait Petroleum Corporation (KPC).
-Bringing together some of the best industry expertise and world-class facilities, KIPIC's mission is to be the leader in integrated refining and petrochemicals operations and liquefied natural gas import in Kuwait's Al Zour Refinery.
+Kuwait Integrated Petrochemical Industries Company (KIPIC) was established on 18 October 2016 as a new subsidiary to Kuwait Petroleum Corporation (KPC).
 KIPIC is responsible for operating and managing the largest grassroot integrated complex for refining, petrochemicals manufacture businesses and liquefied natural gas import facilities at Al-Zour complex.

+Merger

+Kuwait Petroleum Corporation (KPC) has announced the merger of The Kuwait National Petroleum Company (KNPC) with the Kuwait Integrated Petroleum Industries Company (KIPIC).